podium-lib/podium-lib.github.io/src/docs/podlets/proxying.md

 -   `<podlet-name>`: podlet manifest `name` value
 -   `<proxy-namespace>`: podlet manifest `proxy.<key>`

-So for a layout running locally on port '1337' using `pathname` 'myLayout' and consuming a podlet that serves the manifest file above we should be able to send requests to:
+So for a layout running locally on port `1337` using `pathname` 'myLayout' and consuming a podlet that serves the manifest file above we should be able to send requests to:

 `http://localhost:1337/myLayout/podium-resource/myPodlet/api`

-and expect that our requests would be proxyied on to our podlet's `/api` route.
+and expect that our requests would be proxied on to our podlet's `/api` route.

 ### Programmatically defining proxy routes